-To enrich, excite and educate through understanding, preserving and interpreting the history of San Mateo County.
+To inspire wonder and discovery of the cultural and natural history of San Mateo County.

 The San Mateo County Historical Association started in 1935.
 Dr Frank Stanger, the first executive director, goals were preserving the county's historical sites, developing an archive for the county’s history and creating a museum dedicated to preserving reminders of the county’s past.
 Discover more SMCHA history.